 Not surprisingly, some of the states largest hospitals reported the highest number of total adverse events which include:

-St. Francis Hospital and Medical Center, 27; and
+- St. Francis Hospital and Medical Center, 27

 Danbury Hospital, New Milford Hospital and Norwalk Hospital each reported 14 adverse events.
 The hospitals with the highest rates of events per inpatient days were Milford Hospital with 70.2 per 100,000 patient days; Sharon Hospital, 55; and Stamford Hospital, 43.
 Among the 28 acute care hospitals, Day Kimball Healthcare Center was the only one to report zero adverse events in 2018.